sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 N/A

 ### 3.2.6 USER DB
-A new DB will be introduced in Redis which maintains RBAC related tables in it.
+A new Redis DB will be introduced to hold RBAC related tables.
 The User DB will have the following tables :
 * **UserTable**

   This table contains the username to role mapping needed for enforcing the authorization checks.
 It has the following columns :
     * *user* : This is the username being authorized.
 This is a string.
     * *tenant* : This contains the tenant with which the user is associated.
 This is a string
     * *role* : This specifies the role associated with the username in the tenant.
 This is a comma separated list of strings.
       The UserTable is keyed on <***user, tenant***>.

   **Note**: The UserTable will _not_ store users' salted+hashed passwords due to security concerns surrounding access restrictions to the DB; instead, that information will be maintained in `/etc/shadow` as per Linux convention.